Articles

 The API architecture treats disbursements as first-class infrastructure.
 You calculate payout amounts in your own system, trigger payments via REST endpoint, and receive webhook notifications as funds move.
 No connected account overhead, no seller dashboard management, no building around checkout flow constraints.
 Global payment volumes reached $2.5 trillion in 2025, and companies processing high transaction counts need infrastructure that scales without per-transaction pricing models that compound at volume.

-Final Thoughts on Evaluating Stripe Connect Alternatives
+Final Thoughts on Choosing Stripe Connect Alternatives

 Talk to our team about how Routable handles mass payouts for gig networks and creator businesses.